Covid-19: Confusion over Dublin’s status under new pandemic plan

 Ceann Comhairle Seán Ó Fearghaíl announced the news to the Dáil, adjourning the House immediately, saying that Ministers were “self-isolating”, though a number of Ministers had not been informed at that point.

+Opposition TDs were fiercely critical of the sudden adjournment, with Sinn Féin whip Pádraig Mac Lochlainn describing the events as “an incredible shambles”.

-Late on Tuesday night, the Department of Health confirmed that Mr Donnelly’s test had come back negative.
+The Department of Health later confirmed that Mr Donnelly’s test had come back negative.

 Earlier, Mr Martin said the Government’s medium-term Living with Covid-19 plan sets out “how we will live and how we will work with the virus”.

-While Mr Martin warned about possible further restrictions in Dublin, Tánaiste Leo Varadkar said pubs in the rest of the country will reopen as planned on September 21st and that 200 people will be allowed to attend events in large, outdoor stadia, with the possibility of more attending events in a stadium such as Croke Park.
+While Mr Martin warned about possible further restrictions in Dublin, Mr Varadkar said pubs in the rest of the country would reopen as planned on September 21st and that 200 people will be allowed to attend events in large, outdoor stadia, with the possibility of more attending events in a stadium such as Croke Park.